Power Couple? AI Growth and Renewable Energy Investment: Model

 Compute is energy-intensive.
 Motivated by empirical ``scaling laws'' that relate model performance to training compute through approximate power laws \citep{hestness2017deep,hoffmann2022train,kaplan2020scaling}, we assume that achieving capability $x$ requires compute equal to $x^{1+\alpha}$, where $\alpha\ge 0$ governs how rapidly compute requirements rise with performance.
 If each unit of compute consumes $k$ units of energy, the developer's energy demand is $k\,x^{1+\alpha}$.

-Developers procure electricity from the grid and from dedicated renewables (PPAs or on-site generation).
-In practice, grids are mixed and remain dominated by fossil generation.
+Developers procure electricity from the grid and from dedicated renewables (PPAs or on-site generation).\footnote{In practice, developers' alternative to grid power is likely a portfolio of energy resources, including dedicated renewable generation, efficient natural-gas technologies such as on-site combined cooling, heat, and power systems, and energy storage.
+We abstract from this mix and focus on the key economic and environmental attributes it typically delivers: lower generation costs and emissions than grid power, but at the expense of substantial upfront investment.} In practice, grids are mixed and remain dominated by fossil generation.
 In the United States, natural gas and coal together supply roughly three-fifths of electricity generation \citep{eia2025epm}; in China, coal generates the majority of electricity \citep{eia2025china}.
 Renewable PPAs, on the other hand, match the majority of energy demand with renewable generation according to different matching requirements.
-In the model, we abstract the two sources to ``fossil'' and ``renewable'' to isolate the wedge between carbon-intensive and carbon-free supply.
+In the model, we abstract the two sources as ``fossil'' and ``renewable'' to contrast carbon-intensive and carbon-free supply.

-Let unit generation costs of fossil and renewable energy be $c_f$ and $c_r$, respectively.
+Let the unit energy costs of fossil and renewable sources be $c_f$ and $c_r$, respectively.
+The cost $c_f$ can represent grid electricity tariffs, and $c_r$ can represent either the PPA price or the unit generation cost of on-site renewable energy.
 We take $c_r<c_f$, consistent with evidence that new utility-scale renewables are often cheaper than fossil alternatives on a levelized-cost basis \citep{irena2025}.
-We treat renewables as capacity-constrained in the short run, while fossil generation can be ramped to cover residual demand.
-This captures the practical asymmetry that clean expansion requires lead time (siting, interconnection, transmission, storage), whereas existing fossil capacity can respond quickly to load growth, including from data centers \citep{utilitydive2025,eesi2025}.
+For the time period considered, we treat renewables as capacity-constrained, whereas fossil generation can be ramped to cover residual demand.
+This captures the practical asymmetry that clean expansion requires lead time (siting, interconnection, transmission, storage), whereas fossil capacity in the grid can respond relatively quickly to load growth, including from data centers \citep{utilitydive2025,eesi2025}.
+For example, in Virginia, which has the world's highest concentration of data centers, utilities have pursued aggressive generation and transmission expansion plans, including substantial fossil capacity additions, to keep pace with AI demand growth.\footnote{We acknowledge that grid capacity is constrained in practice.
+However, such constraints are typically reflected in interconnection queues for new data centers.
+Once connected, data centers generally rely on the utility's obligation to serve, under which residual demand is met through grid power. }

-Given the developer's capability choice $x$ and the renewable capacity $y$,\footnote{The model can be extended to include an existing renewable capacity level $y_0$ in addition to the investment $y$; all results remain robust.} the share of the developer's energy demand met by renewables is
+Because $c_r<c_f$, a profit-maximizing developer uses all available renewables first and relies on fossil energy only for demand above renewable capacity.
+Accordingly, given the developer's capability choice $x$ and the renewable capacity $y$,\footnote{The model can be extended to include an existing renewable capacity level $y_0$ in addition to the investment $y$; all results remain robust.} the share of the developer's energy demand met by renewables is